 Any Poodle under 10” at the shoulder is a toy, 10-15” is miniature, and larger than 15” is a Standard Poodle.

-This means that far from a new mixed breed, the mini Labradoodle is just a Labradoodle where the Poodle parent happens to be Miniature.
+This means that the Labradoodle mini is just a Labradoodle with a Miniature Poodle parent.

 Fun Facts About Mini Labradoodles

 Labradoodles first began to be better known in the late 80s, in Australia.
 Only more recently has their popularity spiked.